telerik/xaml-docs/controls/radchartview/axes/categoricalaxis.md

 	</telerik:RadCartesianChart.Series>
 {{endregion}}

-Notice how each data point is its own category on the X axis.

 #### __Figure 2: Result from Example 2__
 ![RadChartView with CategoricalAxis](images/radchartview-chart_axes_categoricalaxis.png)

-You can customize the categoricalAxis by utilizing its **LabelTemplate** property.
+You can customize the CategoricalAxis by utilizing its **LabelTemplate** property.
 Here is a simple implementation of a rectangle added in the LabelTemplate.

 #### __[XAML] Example 3: CategoricalAxis with LabelTemplate__
 {{region xaml-radchart-axes-categoricalaxis_2}}